Financial due diligence is crucial to ensure a smooth transaction when selling a business in California.

 Review All Financial Records Carefully

 This includes financial statements, tax returns, and other financial documentation.
-Make sure that all of the information is accurate and up-to-date.
+Ensure that all information is accurate and up-to-date.

 Work With a Financial Expert